Jumio/mobile-flutter/README.md

 Official Jumio Mobile SDK plugin for Flutter

-This plugin is compatible with version 4.11.0 of the Jumio SDK.
+This plugin is compatible with version 4.12.0 of the Jumio SDK iOS and 4.12.1 of the Jumio SDK Android.
 If you have questions, please reach out to your Account Manager or contact [Jumio Support](#support).

 # Table of Contents